bomonike/bomonike.github.io/rustops.md

    Kingfisher: An open-source secret scanner built in Rust by MongoDB.
 It features live secret validation and ships with over 950 built-in rules to detect and triage leaked credentials.

-1. In the background, use advanced techniques that take longer:
+   For scanning in CI/CD pipelines, use a pre-built GitHub Action guibranco/github-infisical-secrets-check-action

+1. Use batch scanner on whole repos <a target="_blank" href="https://infisical.com/docs/documentation/platform/secret-scanning/overview">which may contain secrets already committed</a>

-   argus: A high-performance security scanner that uses Shannon entropy analysis and multi-pattern matching to identify both known and unknown credentials.
+   argus: A high-performance batch security scanner that uses Shannon entropy analysis and multi-pattern matching to identify both known and unknown credentials.

+   <a target="_blank" href="https://app.infisical.com/">infisical</a> to "continuously" scan repositories, builds, and runtime artifacts for leaked secrets and misconfigurations.

 * secretsniff: A source-code secret scanner that finds AWS keys, GitHub tokens, JWTs, and high-entropy strings.
 It has a Rust core and a Python frontend.